iszczesniak/cpp/containers/index.md

 `std::list`, because it is a singly linked list: we can iterate forward, but not backward.

+### `std::set`, and `std::multiset`

+The set stores **unique** elements, and the multiset allows for multiple elements of an equal value.
+Both container types store the elements **sorted**.
+By default the order is ascending, but we can establish any order with a callable.

+Interestingly, we cannot modify the elements, because that would destroy the order of elements, and make the container inconsistent.
+For this reason, the type of the elements stored is made const.

+{% highlight c++ %}
+{% include_relative set.cc %}
+{% endhighlight %}

 # Iterators

 Iterators are the glue between the containers, and the algorithms.